What's the difference between product leadership and product management?

 • Develop future product leaders by giving them increasing scope and responsibility

 The best product teams have internalized the product's purpose so deeply that they make good decisions even without explicit guidance.
+For a deeper dive into team roles and composition, see the product development team guide.

-Product leaders must have mechanisms to deal with failure—accepting it as part of the innovation process and as a source of learning in the context of continuous improvement.
+Product leaders must have mechanisms to deal with failure - accepting it as part of the innovation process and as a source of learning in the context of continuous improvement.
 The goal isn't to avoid failure; it's to fail fast, fail cheap, and extract maximum learning.

-• Normalize failure: 'We expect some experiments to fail—that's how we learn'
+• Normalize failure: 'We expect some experiments to fail - that's how we learn'

 • Create 'fail-safe, fail-fast' processes as part of fast-paced product innovation